Frequently asked questions

 My project didn't receive the auto-upgrade.
 Why?

-When we roll out auto-upgrades to Umbraco Cloud projects the very first thing that happens is a check of all environments on a project.
-This check will verify whether the environments are responding and don't return an HTTP status error.
-If the auto-upgrader encounters HTTP status errors on any of the environments during this check, the upgrade process is aborted, and your project will not receive the upgrade.
+When we roll out auto-upgrades to Umbraco Cloud projects the first thing that happens is a check of all environments on a project.
+This check will verify whether the environments are responding and do not return an HTTP status error.
+If the auto-upgrader encounters HTTP status errors on any of the environments during this check, the upgrade process is aborted.
+Your project will not receive the upgrade should this happen.

 Another reason why your project wasn't auto-upgraded could be, that it failed the test we perform after applying the auto-upgrade.
 This test compares the state of an environment from before the upgrade with the state of the same environment after the upgrade.
-If they do not match, we take the appropriate measures to rollback the environment to its previous state and abort the upgrade of any remaining environments.
+If they don't match, we take the appropriate measures to rollback the environment to its previous state.
+Then the upgrade is aborted of any remaining environments.

 Other reasons why you didn't receive the auto-upgrade:

-• If your environments aren't running the same minor version - e.g. if you are in the middle of upgrading to a new minor version, and one environment is running 7.6.x while another environment on the same project is running 7.7.x.
+• If your environments aren't running the same minor version.
+For example, if you are in the middle of upgrading to a new minor version, and one environment is running 7.6.x while another environment on the same project is running 7.7.x.

 You can find all the steps of the auto-upgrade process outlined in the Upgrades article.